Track mileage automatically

 • Driving for personal errands or pleasure

-Check out our guide on business miles versus commuting miles to learn more.
+Check out our guide on business miles vs commuting miles to learn more.

 The IRS allows you to deduct your business mileage at a standard rate or write off the business portion of your actual vehicle expenses, including car insurance premiums.
 Consider the requirements for both methods and your potential deduction amount to decide which to choose.